 If you registered, renewed or transferred your Domain Name with AlpineWeb on or after 1 July, 2018 your registry is 1 API / Hexonet.

-If you registered, renewed or transferred your Domain Name with AlpineWeb before 1 July, 2018 your registry is Enom.
+If you registered, renewed or transferred your Domain Name with AlpineWeb before 1 July, 2018 your registry may be Enom.

 Please refer to this announcement regarding Enom: